ATFinke-Productions/Steppy-2/README.md

-##### The source code will be pushed once the app is live, hopefully sometime in February

 An open-source remake of my step tracking app, Steppy.
 Now written entirely in Swift and integrated with the Health app in iOS 8.
+[Download it for free!](https://itunes.apple.com/us/app/steppy-2/id957204397?ls=1&mt=8)

 ##Table Of Contents